Section outline

 Note: The ecological footprint is given in standardised hectares of world-average biological productivity.

-1.1.2 Planetary boundaries and the concept of sustainable development The concept of planetary boundaries
+1.1.2 Planetary boundaries and the concept of sustainable development

 In the face of the strain on our ecosystem, we need a societal paradigm shift that ensures the development of our society and keeps the ecosystem resilient and adaptable.